Traits that Bind all Seminarians Together

 6. Commitment to Social Justice

 Seminarians share a deep commitment to social justice and the pursuit of a more equitable and compassionate world.
-Inspired by our faith traditions, we advocate for the marginalized, challenge systems of oppression, and work towards building inclusive communities.
-We recognize that our calling extends beyond the confines of religious institutions and into the wider society, where our actions can make a tangible difference.
+Inspired by our faith traditions, we advocate for the marginalized, challenge systems of oppression, and work toward inclusive communities.
+We recognize that our calling extends beyond religious institutions into wider society, where our actions can make a tangible difference.

 Personal Experience